This Is Martin Bonner

 This Is Martin Bonner is a 2013 American drama film written and directed by Chad Hartigan.
-The film stars Paul Eenhoorn as Martin Bonner, a man in his late 50s forced to relocate to Reno, Nevada, for a new job and his attempts to acclimate and make new friends.
-Through his work at a non-profit organization, he meets Travis Holloway (Richmond Arquette), and the two men form an unlikely friendship.
-It premiered at the Sundance Film Festival in January 2013, where it won the Audience Award for Best of NEXT.
+It stars Paul Eenhoorn in the title role, with Richmond Arquette, Sam Buchanan, Robert Longstreet, and Demetrius Grosse in supporting roles.
+It revolves around a middle-aged divorced man who leaves his old life behind and relocates to Reno, Nevada, where he strikes up an unlikely friendship with a recently released ex-convict.

+The film had its world premiere at the Sundance Film Festival on January 20, 2013, where it won the Best of NEXT Audience Award.
+It was given a limited theatrical release in the United States on August 14, 2013, by Monterey Media.
+It received positive reviews from critics, and won the John Cassavetes Award at the 29th Independent Spirit Awards.

 Plot

 Martin Bonner has just moved to Nevada from Maryland, leaving behind his two adult children and a life he spent more than two decades building.
-He is there working at a new job as the volunteer coordinator for a non-profit organization that helps prisoners make the transition from incarceration to freedom.
-It is Martin’s first job in two years and he has recently declared bankruptcy.
+He is there working at a new job as the volunteer coordinator for a non-profit organization that helps prisoners make the transition from incarceration to freedom in the best way possible.
+Despite his struggles, he fought on and so this is Martin’s first job in two years and he has recently declared bankruptcy.

 At the same time, Travis Holloway, a prisoner in the program, is being released after serving twelve years.
 Sent back into the world with nothing, Travis also finds life in Reno difficult to adjust to, despite the help from his program sponsor, Steve Helms.

-The stories of Martin and Travis slowly converge, as the two men meet and find that they have much in common, not the least of which is an unspoken need for encouragement and support.
+The stories of Martin and Travis slowly converge, as these two meet and find that they have much in common, not the least of which is an unspoken need for encouragement and support.
 Their unlikely friendship blossoms but is put to the test when Travis betrays Martin's trust in order to reunite with his estranged daughter.

 Cast

 Production

-This Is Martin Bonner was shot on location in Reno and Sparks, Nevada, using the Red One camera.
-Shooting took sixteen days during November 2011.
+This Is Martin Bonner was loosely inspired by the experiences of Chad Hartigan's father, who had to move to a new state for a job.
+The film was produced by Cherie Saulter for 600 West Productions in association with Stay Glorious, while Nick Cucinella served as an executive producer.
+It was shot on location in the Nevada cities of Reno and Sparks, the latter being the hometown of Hartigan's mother.
+The Red One camera was used for the shoot, which took 16 days in November 2011.